RadioNinjaPirata/radioninjapirata.github.io/radio_trashmetal.md

 Aren't you yet trashed enough?
 Trash yourself our with our **Trash Metal Radio**, it's aired, 24/7!

 Did we miss someone?
-Is you band not featured in our radio?
-[Let us know!](https://github.com/RadioNinjaPirata/commentsENG/issues/new)
+Is your band not featured in our radio?
+[Let us know](https://github.com/RadioNinjaPirata/commentsENG/issues/new) we will add him/her/you/they!

+Listen bellow or [click in this direct link to Spotify](https://open.spotify.com/playlist/6i6Sjf3DZjHfxbmj9VMtbS?si=Pv9tHMweQSKizA0ZDrxGvw). :metal:

 {% include spotifyPlaylist.html id="6i6Sjf3DZjHfxbmj9VMtbS" %}